Port Bienville Railroad Project

-The Federal Railroad Administration (FRA) issued a Notice of Intent on June 2, 2015 to advise the public that FRA and the Mississippi Department of Transportation (MDOT) and the Hancock County Port and Harbor Commission will prepare a project-level Environmental Impact Statement (EIS) for the Port Bienville Railroad Project (the Project).
-The Project is composed of approximately 24 miles of new railroad line to connect the Port Bienville Short Line Railroad with the Norfolk Southern mainline in Nichols, MS.
+The Federal Railroad Administration (FRA) issued a Notice of Intent on June 2, 2015, to advise the public that FRA and the Mississippi Department of Transportation (MDOT) and the Hancock County Port and Harbor Commission will prepare a project-level Environmental Impact Statement (EIS) for the Port Bienville Railroad Project (the Project).
+The Project is composed of approximately 24 miles of new railroad line to connect the Port Bienville Short Line Railroad with the Norfolk Southern mainline in Nicholson, MS.

 The Proposed Action will connect the Port Bienville Short Line Railroad, located at the Port Bienville Industrial Park, Hancock County, with the Norfolk Southern Railroad, located in the vicinity of Nicholson in Pearl River County, to provide the Port with access to dual Class I rail service.
-Dual Class I rail access is proposed to enable Hancock and Pearl River Counties and Stennis Space Center to attract new industries to this region that require this level of rail service, and encourage job creation and investment opportunities to help this area recover from natural disasters that have significantly affected local economies.
+Dual Class I rail access is proposed to enable Hancock and Pearl River counties and Stennis Space Center to attract new industries to this region that require this level of rail service, and encourage job creation and investment opportunities to help this area recover from natural disasters that have significantly affected local economies.

 The Feasibility Report and additional Project documentation can be found online at: http://sp.mdot.ms.gov/Environmental/Pages/Projects.aspx.

-Environmental Review Process contact:
+Environmental Review Process contact

 Environmental Protection Specialist